 British Parliament Returns To Work In The Gathering Shadow Of Brexit

-Just one day after the British Supreme Court dealt the country's prime minister a devastating blow, ruling that Boris Johnson's suspension of Parliament was "unlawful, void and of no effect and should be quashed," the U.K. lawmaking body is back in session.
+Just one day after the British Supreme Court dealt the country's prime minister a devastating blow, ruling that Boris Johnson's suspension of Parliament was "unlawful, void and of no effect and should be quashed," the lawmaking body of the United Kingdom is back in session.

 The House of Commons engaged in a typically raucous debate on Wednesday over the terms of the country's planned departure from the European Union, with a self-imposed Brexit deadline approaching at the end of next month.